developmentseed/housing-passports-labeling/app/posts/s2-building-properties/2-2-building-use/2-2-4-critical-infrastructure/index.md

           title: 'Critical infrastructure: Bank.'
 ---

-When the building is used for public purposes as education, government, public services, health care, religion, and banks.
+The use of critical infrastructure is when a building is used for public purposes as education, government, public services, health care, religion, banks or other public infrastructures